PuneetShivaay/PuneetShivaay/README.md

 My primary focus is **Frontend Engineering**, where I work with **React.js, Next.js, JavaScript, and TypeScript** to build reusable, maintainable, and user-focused applications.

-I have experience working on projects for **enterprise-scale clients including DirecTV and Google ecosystems**, with a focus on frontend architecture, reusable UI components, API integration, authentication, and application performance.
+I have experience working on projects for **enterprise-scale clients including DirecTV and Google ecosystems**, with a focus on frontend architecture, reusable UI components, REST API integration, authentication, and application performance.

 Alongside Software Engineering, I am actively exploring **AI Engineering and Agentic AI**, including AI agents, RAG systems, LLM applications, MCP, and agent SDK development.